ddecoud/portfolio/critique-by-design.md

 # A few key observations:

-* Although I think the bar chart works well and is accurate and the label’s grey colour and font are clear, I don’t like the aesthetics.
+* Although I think the bar chart works well, is accurate and the label’s grey colour and font are clear I dislike aesthetics.
 There are a lot of unnecessary resources: the font size is too big, different colors, the map is irrelevant, and the flags and extra icons.
-I would reduce the amount of noise this visualization has, making it more minimalistic and take away the distracting colors.
+I would reduce the amount of noise this visualization has, making it more minimalistic and deleting the distracting colors.

-* Also, I would include ‘selected developed countries’ to make it more accurate for Statista's audience of decision makers.
-I don’t understand what metric they are using for selecting developed countries as Korea is not a developed country according to OECD.
+* Also, I would include ‘selected developed countries’ to make it more accurate for Statista’s audience of decision-makers.
+I don’t understand what metric they are using for selecting developed countries as Korea is not a developed country, according to OECD.

 * Finally, an important issue is the chart's date is not clear.

 # My sketch

 I used the new tool presented: Infogram.
 I found it useful and fast, but I still prefer Flourish.
-I took into account all the things I wanted to change from the critique exercise and applied them to my new sketch.
+I considered everything I wanted to change from the critique exercise and applied it to my new sketch.

 * Reduced colors and visual clutter.
-* Added colors only for highlighting the average and the worst country in terms of salaries gender gap.
+* Added colors to highlight the average and worst country regarding salaries and the gender gap.
-* I curated the data to represent better developed countries according to several sources.
+* Curated the data to represent better-developed countries according to several sources.
-* I set the date, 2021, as a principal asset.
+* Set the date, 2021, as a principal asset.

 <div class="infogram-embed" data-id="c405cfc9-dd70-4904-9f63-940f49851efb" data-type="interactive" data-title="Bar Chart"></div><script>!function(e,n,i,s){var d="InfogramEmbeds";var o=e.getElementsByTagName(n)[0];if(window[d]&&window[d].initialized)window[d].process&&window[d].process();else if(!e.getElementById(i)){var r=e.createElement(n);r.async=1,r.id=i,r.src=s,o.parentNode.insertBefore(r,o)}}(document,"script","infogram-async","https://infogram.com/js/dist/embed-loader-min.js");</script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/c405cfc9-dd70-4904-9f63-940f49851efb" style="color:#989898!important;text-decoration:none!important;" target="_blank">Bar Chart</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>